Police appeal to trace driver and good samaritans as cyclist suffers injuries in crash

 A cyclist was left injured in a North Yorkshire road after swerving to avoid a car which then left the scene.

-Police in Harrogate are now trying to trace the driver, plus a good samaritan who stopped to help the man who had suffered a broken collarbone and a broken finger.
+Police in Knaresborough are now trying to trace the driver, plus a good samaritan who stopped to help the man who had suffered a broken collarbone and a broken finger.

 A spokesperson for North Yorkshire Police said the 39-year-old local man had been riding along Wetherby Road and turned right into Farfield Avenue in the town.
 As he entered the junction he was forced to swerve to avoid an oncoming vehicle and fell off his bike, sustaining serious injuries.